 An unforgettable tour full of love.

-Note: Leaving the garden there is a donation box, visitors can donate any amount to help Senhor Amano with the maintenance of the garden.
+Note: At the exit there is a donation box, visitors can donate any amount to help Mr. Amano in the maintenance of the garden.

 Shizuoka-ken Hamamatsu-shi Naka-ku Hanakawa-cho 1288